USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 Past this point it doesn't really matter.

-Start by building max level infrastructure in all states with at least 5 building slots plus Oregon and Nevada.
+Start by building an Aerodynamics and Avionics Facility in the south east corner of Nevada and another one anywhere else.
+Then build a Land Warefare Facility anywhere as well.
+Then build max level infrastructure in all states with at least 5 building slots plus Oregon, Arkansas, West Virginia, and Nevada.

 When the game informs you that you have free civilian factories queue up the maximum possible number of civilian factories in the following states: